-I know its a mirage but somehow the Adriatic seems brighter, more dazzling around Dubrovnik.
+I know it’s a mirage, but somehow the Adriatic seems brighter, more dazzling around Dubrovnik in Croatia.
 Maybe it is the sun reflecting brilliantly against the white fortifications that surround what is frequently called the Pearl of the Adriatic.
-Maybe its the shimmering waters flashing silvery sparks in the sunlight or the deep green of the coast contrasting with the impossibly blue hue of the ocean.
-Or maybe its the gelato!
+Maybe it’s the shimmering waters flashing silvery sparks in the sunlight or the deep green of the coast contrasting with the impossibly blue hue of the ocean.
+Or maybe it’s the gelato!
 Whatever the secret, this UNESCO World Heritage Site should be a preferred vacation destination.

-Its no wonder Game of Thrones was filmed in this fascinating location.
+It’s no wonder Game of Thrones was filmed in this fascinating location.
 The city looks like a movie set.
-As you wander Dubrovnik’s Old Town you will recognize many sites such as Kings Landing and Lovrijenac Fortress.
-In fact there are Game of Thrones Walking Tours to satisfy the aficionado.
+As you wander Dubrovnik’s Old Town, you will recognize many sites such as Kings Landing and Lovrijenac Fortress.
+In fact, there are Game of Thrones walking tours to satisfy the aficionado.
 Not a fan of Game of Thrones?
 Worry not.
-There is plenty to see for all.
+There are tons of things to see.

 2. Stroll down Stradun, the main street.
 This broad avenue has medieval mansions rising on either side.
 It is equally beautiful at night in the yellow glow of street lights or in brilliant day light.

 3. Sample the seafood, especially the oysters.
 Absolute Wine and Food was especially tasty with a pleasant venue.
 The village of Mali Ston near Dubrovnik claims to have the world’s best oysters.
 Maybe an exaggeration but it seems to me all oysters I tasted had a particular salty flavor that made them truly exceptional.

 4. Visit the Rector’s Palace and admire this marvel of Renaissance architecture.